justinqle/Diction/README.md

 Diction
 ============
-Diction is an Android app that improves your reading experience with verbal feedback of word definitions simply with the tap of a word.
+Diction is an Android app that improves your reading experience with verbal feedback of words, definitions, and synoyms simply with the tap of a word.

 Introduction
 ------------